 The Society continues to support the work of the James Hopkins Trust, a local children's hospice.
-It has matched the amounts raised internally, leading to a donation of £2,500.
+It has matched the amounts raised internally, leading to a donation of £1,760.
+The Society also chose to donate to other causes including Gloucester Feed the Hungry, The Alzheimer's Society and The Family Haven.
+Total donations amounted to £4,000.

-Chair's Overview
+Executive Chair's Overview